perrybutler/dotnetsockets/README.md

 .NET Sockets
 ============

-Client/server chat/packet engine using asynchronous .NET sockets (aka [Event-based Asynchronous Pattern or EAP](http://en.wikipedia.org/wiki/Asynchronous_method_invocation)).
+Client/server chat/packet engine using asynchronous .NET sockets via an Event-based Asynchronous Pattern (EAP) on top of an IAsyncResult Pattern for the highest possible concurrency and performance.

+(aka [Event-based Asynchronous Pattern or EAP]).

 ![dotnetsockets](http://files.glassocean.net/github/dotnetsockets.png)